 About Mădălina Nechifor

-A graduate of Computer Engineering and Automatic Control, Madalina Nechifor has been working with Maxcode for over 7 years and has grown from being a .NET developer into a Scrum Master, Project Manager, and now Team Manager.
+A graduate of Computer Engineering and Automatic Control, Madalina Nechifor has grown from being a .NET developer into a Scrum Master, Project Manager, and now Team Manager.
 A strong believer of servant leadership practices, Madalina is always keen on ensuring the success of each project by understanding the business needs of the client and translating them into valuable, actionable insights for the team.
-Moreover, she keeps an eye on everything that would help her team better define and achieve its goal, which, in the end, she believes ensures a high level of client satisfaction.